Casting Guidelines

 1. Casting Committee Responsibility

 Responsibility for casting the production rests primarily with the Artistic Director.
-The Musical Director, Choreographer, and any Assistant Directors are responsible for advising the Artistic Director on casting implications for their respective areas of direction responsibility and on the casting decisions in general.
+The Musical Director, Choreographer, Producer, and any Assistant Directors are responsible for advising the Artistic Director on casting implications for their respective areas of direction responsibility and on the casting decisions in general.
 The Artistic Director may also request other club members or associate members to participate in the casting decisions, at his or her discretion.
-The Board will also have a club officer or other Board Representative participate on the casting committee, also advising the Artistic Director, with responsibility for ensuring that the factors described below are adequately considered.
-The Artistic Director may make casting changes and substitutions as needed after consultation with the Musical Director and/or Choreographer for any roles requiring singing and/or dance.
+The Board also designates a club officer or other Board Representative to participate on the casting committee, also advising the Artistic Director, with responsibility for ensuring that the factors described below are adequately considered.
 The Board Representative considers the draft cast list from the Artistic Director: if consistent with these Casting Guidelines, then the Board Representative releases the list to the cast; if not, the Board Representative first tries to work with the Artistic Director, then elevates any unresolved issues to the Board at large.
 The Board has final authority over casting decisions if unresolved issues are raised to the Board.
+Once casting is announced, the Artistic Director may make casting changes and substitutions as needed after consultation with the Musical Director and/or Choreographer for any roles requiring singing and/or dance, respectively.

 2. Confidentiality